-Maritime is one of the oldest industries in the world.
-For much of human history, as explorers traveled by sea to discover new lands and opportunities or nations battled in the high seas, maritime represented the height of human ingenuity, technology and innovation.
-Newspaper headlines and stories of heroic figures who 'conquered' the sea were celebrated, attracting young and innovative talent to pursue careers in maritime.
-However, when humans discovered flight and developed a digital world where information and status were achieved at the speed of sound or light, we collectively lost our connection to the sea and the world's innovators focused their attention on software for global commerce and consumer technologies.
+Maritime is one of the oldest industries in the world and for much of human history as explorers traveled by sea to discover new lands and opportunities, or nations battled in the high seas, maritime represented the height of human ingenuity, technology and innovation.
+Newspaper headlines and stories of heroic figures who conquered the sea were celebrated, attracting young and innovative talent to pursue careers in maritime.
+However, when humans discovered flight and developed a digital world where information and status are achieved at the speed of sound, or light, we collectively lost our love for the sea and the world's innovators focused their attention on software for global commerce and consumer technologies.
 There is tremendous need and opportunity to bring maritime into the digital world and develop cleaner and more sustainable industries to promote renewed enthusiasm for this growing Blue Economy.
-With Seattle's global influence in digital commerce, information technologies and communications, there is a unique opportunity to marry these in this region.
-A Maritime Innovation Center will serve as a catalyst in this effort.
+With Seattle's global influence in digital commerce, information technologies and communications, there is a unique opportunity to marry the two in this region.
+A Maritime Innovation Center will serve as a catalyst.

-Leveraging the maritime sector's propensity for cultivating self-starting employment opportunities with the region's hallmark innovation and technology ecosystem provides tremendous potential to create new economic opportunities in the industry.
-A business incubator and start up programs can help facilitate the transformation of existing business practices while also creating space for new approaches and ideas.
-There is tremendous potential to align innovative technology development with education and workforce development programs, investment capital, research, and outreach to promote further expansion of new sustainable industries in the Blue Economy.
+Continued growth within the Washington maritime sector requires continued adaptation and innovation within its subsectors.
+Historical trends demonstrate the unique advantages within Washington's maritime sub-sectors primarily the trends supporting the growth in self-employment and entrepreneurship.
+Leveraging the maritime sector's propensity for cultivating self-starting employment opportunities with the region's hallmark innovation and technology ecosystem positions this industry as a good fit for alignment with business incubator and startup programs.
+There is tremendous potential to align innovative technology development with education and workforce development programs, investment capital, research and outreach to promote further expansion of new sustainable industries in the Blue Economy.